 Probiotics are living microorganisms that act as reinforcements to support a healthy microbiome balance.
 You probably heard that probiotics are helpful for digestive health, but they also play an essential role in the immune system, mental health, and, notably, women’s specific health needs.

-From the discomforts of menstrual cycles to the significant changes of menopause, probiotics offer targeted support where it’s most needed.
-They can help in managing symptoms such as urinary tract infections (UTIs), candida overgrowth, and vaginal health issues such as bacterial vaginosis (BV).
+From the discomforts of menstrual cycles to the significant changes of of perimenopause and menopause, probiotics offer targeted support where it’s most needed.
+They can help in managing symptoms such as urinary tract infections (UTIs), candida overgrowth, otherwise known as yeast infections and vaginal health issues such as bacterial vaginosis (BV).

-The right kind of probiotic strains, in combination with crucial herbs, can also aid in nutrient absorption, which is vital for energy and overall vitality.
+The right kind of probiotic strains, in combination with crucial herbs and minerals, can also aid in nutrient absorption, which is vital for energy and overall vitality.
 They can also play a role in bone density and weight management, which can be a concern for many women as they age or undergo hormonal changes.

 3 Things To AVOID